jnozzi/cocoadev.com/SiteContent/General/AutomaticBinaryUpgrades.markdown

 ----

-But it requires 10.4 and adds almost 2MB of bloat... '''If it does the job, and well, you can't call it bloat!!'''
+But it requires 10.4 and adds almost 2MB of bloat... **If it does the job, and well, you can't call it bloat!!**

 ----